 There are various forms of Tai Chi so it is important to choose an appropriate form with your older person.

 Would you like to deliver a strength and balance exercise program such as Otago, LiFE or Tai Chi for falls prevention to older adults living in the community?
-Click here to view upcoming Stay On Your Feet® training.
+Contact us to express your interest in attending an evidence-based falls prevention exercise program.

 Living Longer Living Stronger is a Western Australian evidence-based progressive strength training and exercise program designed specifically for people aged fifty and over to reduce falls, improve health, quality of life and fitness.
 Qualified program instructors deliver individualised and supervised exercise programs in a safe and friendly environment.